accordproject/concerto/README.md

 A property of a class may be declared as a relationship using the `-->` syntax instead of the `o` syntax.
 The `o` syntax declares that the class contains (has-a) property of that type, whereas the `-->` syntax declares a typed pointer to an external identifiable instance.

-This model declares that an `Order` has an array of `OrderLine` concepts.
+This model declares that an `Order` has-an array of `OrderLine` concepts.
 When the `Order` is deleted all the `OrderLines` will also be deleted.

 ```js
 concept OrderLine {